aditya-gurjar/Gmail-Voice-Dictation/README.md

 2. Click the extension icon in your browser
 3. Click "Start Dictation" to begin speaking
 4. Your speech will be transcribed, with proper nouns corrected
-5. Click "Stop Dictation" when finished
+5. Click "Stop Dictation" when finished.
+In case the extenstion popup gets hidden (due to a click somewhere, for instance), you can stop dictation by clicking on the diamond button at the bottom right corner.

 ## Development